 Please keep in the mind that specific key guidelines need to be followed for your entry to be eligible for judging.
 Some of the key reminders before submitting your entries are as follows:

 - Entry Eligibility Period

-Entries must have originally aired, been made available for download or streaming, or exhibited in public between March 1, 2017 and April 5, 2018.
+Entries must have originally aired, streamed, been made available for download, or exhibited at a public event between March 1, 2018 and April 5, 2019.